thisisashwinraj/VerticalX-Recommendation-System/README.md

 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciated during the review process

 # License and Project Status
 VerticalX and all its resources are distributed under the [GNU Affero General Public License v3.0](https://github.com/ashwinraj-in/VerticalX/blob/main/LICENSE).
 The site is compatible with all operating systems.
 The latest released version of VerticalX webapp is v1.0.1 and is available to be used on any local/remote system for general use through some web browsers.
-All new releases are logged in the [~/Stable Versions](https://github.com/ashwinraj-in/Kiwi/tree/main/stableVersions)
+All new releases are logged in the [~Stable Versions](https://github.com/ashwinraj-in/Kiwi/tree/main/stableVersions)